mcvoid/mcvoid.github.io/content/docs/player-guide/core-rules/_index.md

 ### Morale Checks

 When the monsters observe that the fight is going against them (for example, when half the group has fallen or they have lost half their HP), they should make a morale check (Wis save) or they must flee or surrender.
+This does not apply to undead, constructs, and other creatures that either have no intelligence or no survival instinct.

 ### Actions
 An action is the main thing the character does over the course of the round.
 Consult the table below for the mechanic that resolves the action.
 Note that *any* action which can be performed over the span of a few seconds may be considered an action.